zedzedzed/atomic/README.md

 $ _atomic.py --core
 ```

-Do the 99 and gravityforms plugins, aofm and arpc themes.
+Do the akismet and wordpress importer plugins, and the twentyseventeen theme.
 These are all components.
 ```
-$ _atomic.py --com 99 --com gravityforms --com aofm --com arpc
+$ _atomic.py --com akismet --com wordpress-importer --com twentyseventeen
 ```